 - Once you arrive at the outdoor waiting area, you will be directed towards a specific line.

-- You will pass through a security checkpoint (please see Embassy Security Screening), and given a number.
+- You will pass through a security checkpoint (please see Visiting the Embassy), and given a number.

 - After passing through the security checkpoint, you will be asked for your passport.

 - You will be called by your number and be fingerprinted.
 At that time, you will receive your passport and be directed to the interview line.